in-rolls/spousal_age_gap/README.md

 ### Research Design

 We exploit the fact that for married women, electoral rolls have the husband's name.
-The basic analysis is as follows: within each household, we find all married couples (where both the spouses are alive).
+Within each household, we find all married couples (where both the spouses are alive).
+(We try both an exact match on the name and with a Levenshtein distance of one.)
 For each married couple, we calculate the difference between their average.
-Our final dataset has the following fields: `husband_age, wife_age, household_id, state, electoral_roll_year.` We next normalize ages so that all ages are using the current year as 2017.
-Next, we do a density plot of the differences, and present mean, median, and standard deviation.
-Next, we check whether the difference is statistically significant from 0.
+Our final dataset has the following fields: `husband_age, wife_age, household_id, state, electoral_roll_year.` Next, to account for the fact that not all electoral rolls are from the same year---they are from adjacent years---we normalize age so that it reflects what their age would be in 2017.
+Next, we `describe` the differences, and present mean, median, standard deviation, etc. Next, we check how often the difference is greater than 0.
 Next, we present boxplots by state.
-And lastly, we plot differences as a function of the age of husband and wife.
+And lastly, we plot differences as a function of the age of husband and wife (by state).

 ### Scripts